equivalent/scrapbook2/archive/blogs/2016-02-02-keyboard-tips.md

 tried it for a week was not suitable for me, maybe it well be for you.

 Usually the question I get from people is: "But where would I buy a MacBook with Dvorak?".
-Well simply you don't have to.
+Well, simply you don't have to.
 If you use 10 finger technique you don't need to see the keys, your brain knows where the keys are.
 Sure, you can buy a mechanical keyboard and reposition the key, but that's noth the point.
 The layout is in your head.